amenadiane/devops/README.md

 - As future improvement, we can hug everything in a pipeline.
 - Move to a serverless architecture
+- Refactor the App to dynamically grab the EC2 instance IP address.
 - Add IP address to a Route 53 domain.